 Emily Wilkins – Ranger for the Ross of Mull, Staffa, Burg and Iona

 Hello I’m the Ranger for the Ross of Mull and Iona, based in Bunessan at the Ross of Mull Historical Centre.
 I work for the Community Trust but also spend half my time looking after the National Trust for Scotland properties of Burg, Iona and Staffa.

 I’m no stranger to Mull and Iona, having spent the previous 3 years living and working for the Iona Community at their outdoor centre down at Camas, taking visiting young people on camping trips and walks in the local area.
 Prior to this I worked two seasons for the National Trust for Scotland with the Ben Lomond Ranger Service; led children’s environmental activities at Kilmartin House Museum in Mid Argyll; and I’ve also spent a couple of years working full time with schools on the education team of a rural nature reserve and demonstration farm.

 I’m pretty much doing the same as Jan but focused down this end of the Island.
 So that’s school visits and children’s wildlife clubs, guided walks and events, wildlife monitoring, access and environmental projects.
 Thank you to everyone who already helps out with events, ideas, children’s clubs, reporting and trapping mink, and other practical tasks.
 If you have any issues, projects or ideas you’d like a hand with or if you would like to get involved in volunteering I’d love to hear from you.

 Tikka – Assistant Ranger

-I am still a trainee ranger after 7 years but expectations and standards in the Ranger Service are high.
+I am a canine ranger having worked with the team for 11 years.
+Competition is severe expectations and standards in the Ranger Service are high and I very much appreciate my job here on Mull and Iona.
 I am competent in litter picking, footpath inspection, site security, pointing at wildlife and paper shredding.